tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 * Gems are installed under `~/.gem/ruby`
 * Executable files are installed under `~/bin`

-Here, this make the `gem` command "just work" without the user having to change their environment, but it uses different paths to those suggested by the [Jekyll Guide].
+This make the `gem` command "just work" without the user having to change their environment, but it uses different paths to those suggested by the [Jekyll Guide].

 I'm running Fedora and already have some "user installed" ruby gems, so if I blindly follow the [Jekyll Guide], those gems are going to break.
+Not good.

 [`operating_system.rb`]: https://gist.github.com/tartansandal/f82322f7928b786432ab600804cae73e